 To apply for DEEP, contact us at [email protected]

-Janison and the University are funding up to 5,000 Reach assessments for students in eligible schools.
-Contact us to find out how many assessments you can access for your school.
+Please contact us to find out how many assessment tools you can access for your school.

 Yes.
-DEEP provides eligible schools with Reach and ICAS testing free-of-charge.
-However, if your school does not meet the DEEP selection criteria, you can still purchase Reach and/or ICAS assessments.
-Contact us to discuss your school’s specific requirements and we will tailor an assessment package to suit your needs.
+DEEP provides eligible schools with Reach, ICAS and/or PSAM assessment tools free-of-charge.
+However, if your school does not meet the DEEP selection criteria, you can still purchase them.

 Schools participating in DEEP are subject to Janison’s Terms and Conditions.